yc45/kanphnia2/README.md

 # kanphnia2
-a gui to-do list based on https://github.com/albert-kw/kanphnia
+a gui to-do list based on the idea from https://github.com/albert-kw/kanphnia